- BASIC ITINERARY SCHEDULE

 TIPS (Gratuities) & BARGAINING

 In Israel it is customary to tip primarily in restaurants.
 When the bill does not include service, a 12% tip should be added to the payment.
+No tipping is required for the group meals that are inclusive of the tour (BLD).
 In hotels, tip the bellhop or any other service provider.
 Taxi drivers are generally NOT tipped.

 Bargaining is acceptable in Israel, but not everywhere.
 In the open-air markets, do not hesitate to bargain as it is part of the experience and doing so can lower the price.
 Storekeepers are legally required to display prices and for the most part are not open to bargaining.
 This is also true of restaurants and public transportation.
 Passengers are advised to ask cab drivers to turn on the meter, thus avoiding unnecessary haggling.